-7.8.2 Regional Coordination Plan - Blue Green Algae - Barwon Water
+Regional Coordination Plan - Blue Green Algae - Barwon Water

-Chief Executive Officer Barwon Water is responsible for the maintenance and amendment of this plan and copies are held by the Manager Health and Community Services, Colac Otway Shire.
+Chief Executive Officer Barwon Water is responsible for the maintenance and amendment of this plan and copies are held by the Health Protection Coordinator, Colac Otway Shire (CM9: D11/24840)

-Draft Lake Colac Blue Green Algae Plan: copies are held by the Manager, Health and Community Services and Environmental Health Officer, Colac Otway Shire
+Draft Lake Colac Blue Green Algae Plan: copies are held by the Manager, Environment and Community Safety, Colac Otway Shire

-7.8.3 Colac Otway Municipal Public Health and Wellbeing Plan 2013-2017
+Colac Otway Municipal Public Health and Wellbeing Plan 2017-2021

-The Manager Health & Community Services, Colac Otway Shire is responsible for the development and review of the plan annually.
-The plan is required to be renewed every three years.
+The Manager Community Services, Colac Otway Shire is responsible for the development and review of the plan annually.
+The plan is required to be renewed every four years.
+(CM9: D13/69774)

-7.8.4 Influenza Pandemic Plan
+Influenza Pandemic Plan

-The Manager Health & Community Services, Colac Otway Shire is responsible for the development and review of the plan annually.
+The Health Protection Coordinator, Colac Otway Shire is responsible for the development and review of the plan annually.

-Copies are available from the Manager, Health & Community Services and the Environmental Health Officer, Colac Otway Shire
+Copies are available from the Health Protection Coordinator, Colac Otway Shire (CM9: D12/29773)

-7.8.5 Colac Otway Shire Heatwave Plan
+Colac Otway Shire Heatwave Plan

-The Manager Health & Community Services, Colac Otway Shire is responsible for the development and review of the plan annually.
+The Health Protection Coordinator, Colac Otway Shire is responsible for the development and review of the plan annually.

-Copies are available from the Manager, Health & Community Services and the Environmental Health Officer, Colac Otway Shire.
+Copies are available from the Health Protection Coordinator, Colac Otway Shire.
+(CM9: D11/19907)